Automated Paper Core Cleaning System for a Paper Converting Operation

 How Applied Motion Systems eliminated manual core slabbing injuries and extended parent roll core life through industrial automation

-The Problem: A Hazardous, Wasteful Manual Process at the Paper Machine
+The Problem: A Hazardous, Wasteful Manual Process in the Converting Complex

 A paper converting facility had a task nobody wanted, and everyone had to do.

-After each production run, spent parent roll cores had to be cleaned and returned to service at the paper machine.
-That meant operators manually slabbing remaining residual paper from each core using sharp cutting blades, while managing heavy blankets of broke that accumulated around them.
+After each production run, operators had to clean spent parent roll cores and return them to service at the paper machine.
+Operators manually slabbed remaining paper from each core using sharp cutting blades, while managing heavy blankets of broke that accumulated around them.

 The facility had protective gloves.
 It had safe work practices.
 Neither was enough.
 Lacerations happened, and repetitive motion injuries accumulated.
-The kind of ergonomic risk that paper machine maintenance teams document and struggle to design out of their paper machine reliability program, this was a textbook example of it.
+Paper converter’s EHS teams document this kind of ergonomic risk and struggle to design it out.
+This was a textbook example.

 There was a sustainability problem, too.
-Each manual cleaning cycle took a small toll on the core’s outer layers: blade contact, cumulative surface damage, and structural degradation.
-Cores that could have run many more production cycles were being retired early, with perfectly usable material discarded because the cleaning method was destroying what it was meant to preserve.
+Each manual cleaning cycle damaged the core’s outer layers through blade contact, surface wear, and structural degradation.
+The facility was retiring cores early that could have run many more production cycles, discarding perfectly usable material because the cleaning method destroyed what it was meant to preserve.

 The ask was direct: remove operators from the hazard zone entirely, stop damaging the cores in the process of cleaning them, and keep a reliable supply of serviceable cores in circulation to support paper machine uptime.